-The city of Jacksonville takes great pride in its parks, and each of them offer a relaxing environment with great scenery.
+The city of Jacksonville takes great pride in its parks, and each of them offers a relaxing environment with great scenery.
 Memorial Park in Riverside, for example, sits on the edge of the St. John's and has a great view of the river.

-Jacksonville's downtown art walk has quickly turned into one of the most popular Jacksonville events.Downtown Art Walk is held on the first Wednesday of each month from 5 to 9 p.m., rain or shine.
-It's centered around Hemming Plaza in downtown Jacksonville, but expands several blocks.
-The Jacksonville Landing usually features a special event or two for art walk.
+Jacksonville's downtown art walk has quickly turned into one of the most popular Jacksonville events.Downtown Art Walks are held on the first Wednesday of each month from 5 to 9 p.m., rain or shine.
+Centered around Hemming Plaza, this free event extends several blocks across expands several blocks of downtown Jacksonville, and the Jacksonville Landing usually features a special event or two for the art walks.

-Jacksonville is home to a number of high-quality museums, including the historic Cummer Museum of Art and the Museum of Contemporary Art.
-MOSH, the Museum of Science and History, is a popular family destination.
-While most of Jacksonville's museums have a small entrance fee to help with operational costs, some, some offer special promotion.
-The Cummer, for example, provides free admission on Tuesdays.Continue to 5 of 6 below.
+Jacksonville is home to a number of high-quality museums, including the historic Cummer Museum of Art and the Museum of Contemporary Art, and MOSH, the Museum of Science and History, is a popular family destination.
+While most of Jacksonville's museums have a small entrance fee to help with operational costs, some offer special promotional pricing on events throughout the year.
+The Cummer, for example, provides free admission on Tuesdays.

 Watch Movies in the Park

-The city of Jacksonville hosts a seasonal event known as Movies in the Park.
-Held in Treaty Oak Park, the event features free outdoor movies.
-Classics such as Back to the Future have been shown in the past.
+The city of Jacksonville hosts a seasonal event known as "Movies in the Park" that's held in Treaty Oak Park and features free outdoor movies.
+Classics such as "Back to the Future" have been shown in the past alongside newly released films like the Disney's "Moana."
 Movies in the Park is a Spring event, held for four consecutive weeks.
 The city of Jacksonville Beach holds a similar event, known as Moonlight Movies on the SeaWalk Pavilion.